pbnoxious/blinkenshell-map/README.md

 These GeoJSON objects are then added as a Leaflet layer to an OpenStreetMap background with tiles from Mapbox.

 ## Structure of the coordinates file
-In principle just adding the Lat/Lon coordinates is sufficients, but there are additional options.
+In principle, just adding the Lat/Lon coordinates is sufficient but there are additional options.
 The file will be correctly parsed if it is structured as follows:
 ```
 lat.coordinates,lon.coordinates